JSTOR-Labs/juncture/README.md

 # Building an interactive essay is easier than you think
 <param id="get-started">

-## 1. Login with a Github account
+## 1. Log in with a Github account

 ![](/images/github-login.png)

 If you don't have a Github account, create a free one at [github.com](https://github.com).
-Login using the Juncture menu.
+Log in using the Juncture menu.

 ## 2. Create a new site